Osmond Fletcher PESKETT [1912-2004]

 In 1939 the Japanese army in its incursions into China took Nanning and their bombing destroyed much of the town.
 Fortunately the hospital and church were not badly damaged and were able to continue their good work.

-In the autumn of 1940 Rev Peskett and his wife were in Hong Kong, temporarily in charge of the BCMS Children’s Home which had recently moved to Fanling.
-While he was there his wife treated Mildred Dibden at the newly opened Fanling Babies’ Home; she was having a stubborn relapse of malaria in November/December.
-Dr Peskett decided that hospital treatment was called for, and once the Christmas festivities were over, Miss Dibden was admitted to the recently built Queen Mary Hospital in Pok Fu Lam where some drastic treatment restored her to health.
+In the autumn of 1940, the Rev and Dr Peskett were in Hong Kong, temporarily in charge of the BCMS Children’s Home which had recently moved to Fanling.
+While they were there, Dr Peskett treated Mildred Dibden at the newly opened Fanling Babies’ Home; she was having a stubborn relapse of malaria in November/December.
+Dr. Peskett decided that hospital treatment was called for, and once the Christmas festivities were over, Miss Dibden was admitted to the recently built Queen Mary Hospital in Pok Fu Lam where some drastic treatment restored her to health.
 She returned to her Fanling Home in March 1941.

 In his letter Rev Peskett gave assurances that colleagues Ruth Little, Mildred Dibden and Iris Critchell were as well as could be expected under Japanese occupation and there was no need to feel anxious for their welfare.
 The Japanese were supplying them with rice, flour and sugar, amongst other things, and they were enjoying liberty to visit Hong Kong to get supplies and visit friends.
 This was before things got a lot worse towards the end of the war when the Japanese were losing.